Improving the employee experience: how to build a usable internal web portal

 • Log their HR details

-• Monitor their pay and holiday
+• Monitor their pay and holidays

-• Keep them informed about what’s happening in the company
+• Stay informed about company news

-• Allow them to book work-related travel
+• Book work-related travel

 • Find contact details for relevant people

-• Gain discounts and other perks
+• Gain access to discounts and perks

 Save staff, save time